dfsnow/sno.ws/content/hearts-and-ratings.md

 title = "Hearts and ratings"
 +++

-A heart ( <span style="color:#FF0000">♥</span> ) on this site means something is one of my personal favorites.
+On this site, a heart ( <span style="color:#FF0000">♥</span> ) identifies one of my personal favorites.
 This is true across all content types.

 ---